lyra-c/lyra-c/README.md

 - Ruby on Rails (love how fast it is)
 - HTML, CSS, JS, and so on..
 - R for Data Analysis and Data Visualization
-- Java/Spring
+- Java/Spring (strong typing for the win!)
--

 Currently learning:
+- Spring Boot

+Wish to learn:
 - Javascript Full-Stack
-- React
+- React/React Native

 Some hobbies: